 On July 19, 2024, AU received notification from DEAC that on June 21, 2024, the Commission voted to vacate the show cause directive.
-DEAC requested that AU keep the Commission informed on the status of the teach-out of students who were completing the pre-licensure program through September 2024, with which the University complied, and to continue providing monthly and quarterly reports through January 2025.
+DEAC requested that AU keep the Commission informed on the status of the teach-out of students who were completing the pre-licensure program through September 2024, and to continue providing monthly and quarterly reports through January 2025.
 The Commission also determined that AU was making satisfactory progress in addressing the accreditation standards that remain under a deferred review of the institution's application to renew accreditation.
-The Commission will review the additional reaccreditation documentation submitted by AU for consideration at its January 2025 meeting.
+The Commission reviewed the additional reaccreditation documentation submitted by AU for consideration of its reaccreditation at its January 2025 meeting.
+On February 24, 2025, AU received notification from DEAC that the Commission renewed AUs accreditation for the full five years, through January 2029.
+They also approved the new Doctor of Public Health Program.